What is the full form of CBSE?

 - Patna – Which covers Jharkhand and Bihar.

 - Bhubaneswar – Which includes West Bengal, Chhattisgarh and Odisha.

 - Thiruvananthapuram – Which covers Lakshadweep and Kerala.

 - Dehradun – Which covers Uttar Pradesh and Uttarakhand.

 Examinations conducted by CBSE Board

-- It also conducts National Eligibility cum Entrance Test (NEET) every year which is a competitive examination for admission to major medical colleges across India.
+- CBSE also conducts annual NEET (National Eligibility cum Entrance Test) which is a competitive test for entry to major medical colleges throughout India.

-- It also manages Central Teachers Eligibility Test (CTET) every year to recruit teachers for central schools.
+- It also performs a yearly CTET (Central Teachers Eligibility Test) to hire teachers for the central educational school.

 - CBSE is responsible for the appointment of professors at colleges and universities by NET (National Eligibility Test) examination.

 Advantages of CBSE